Food Can Help You Fight Arthritis

 It is important not to go overboard on vitamin C because a dose higher than 65 to 85 milligrams a day can lead to kidney stones.

 On top of being a good source of vitamin C, tart cherries have additional qualities that can help your joints.
 These cherries include a compound called anthocyanin.
 This gives the cherry its red coloring and it also helps to alleviate joint symptoms.
-Tart cherries can be a fun snack that not only taste good, but will also help your arthritis as well.
+Tart cherries can be a fun snack that not only tastes good but will also help your arthritis as well.

 Adding fish to your diet and eating healthier foods can alleviate arthritis symptoms.
 Other natural techniques can also help.
 With the right foods, medication, and exercise, you can enjoy your life with less arthritis-related pain.